mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

 ## ChannelHandler
 * supports almost any kind of action, example: converting data, handling exceptions etc.
     * help to separate business logic from networking code
-    * generic container for any code that processes events
+    * is a generic container for any code that processes events
 * is a kind of callback to be executed in response to a specific event
-    * implemented to hook into the event lifecycle and provide custom logic
 * when added to a `ChannelPipeline` - gets `ChannelHandlerContext` (binding between handler and the pipeline)
     * `ChannelHandlerContext` enables a `ChannelHandler` to interact with other handlers
+    * `ChannelHandler` passes event to next `ChannelHandler` in pipeline using assigned `ChannelHandlerContext`
 * lifecycle
     * each method accepts a `ChannelHandlerContext` argument
     * `handlerAdded` - called when added to a `ChannelPipeline`